Prerequisites

 By enabling UXDG_DO_NOT_IGNORE_RELATIVE_DIRS, the file string will be checked to see if it's a relative path.
 The XDG Basedir specification ignores relative paths, so this feature may be useful if you do not want to ignore them.

-If using CMake, NO_IGNORE_RELATIVE_DIRS can define the macro for you.
+If using CMake, the NO_IGNORE_RELATIVE_DIRS option can define the macro for you.